 - to help the police to detect crime by promoting effective communication and the prompt reporting of suspicious and criminal activity.

-- to help improve police/community liaison by encouraging/facilitating effective communication via email, local reporting and regular meetings.
+- to help improve police/community liaison by encouraging/facilitating effective communication via email, local reporting and occasional meetings.

 - to act as a full committee member of the Association, supporting the overall objectives of the Association and working with officers on the committee to strive to achieve them as far as possible.

-In caring for the Ward, WC’s need to be familiar with the areas and roads within the ward and the needs of the residents in those areas with regard to preventing crime and anti social behaviour.
+In caring for the Ward, WC’s need to be familiar with the ward and the needs of the residents regarding the prevention of crime and anti social behaviour.

 Area Coordinators are appointed to work as part of a team with the Ward Coordinator giving a more comprehensive coverage of the ward.
 Their specific responsibilities, which are determined upon appointment, may vary.
 They may work as part of a committee and/or they may look after part of the ward on behalf of the Ward Coordinator, e.g. a section of the ward, an estate or residents’ association etc.